Updated July 1, 2020

 How You Can Help the Food Bank Meet The Increased Need

 As we shift our inventory and operations to meet the ever-changing need as well as prepare ourselves for Hurricane Season, funds are the resource we need most.
 They allow us to tailor our operation and find innovative ways of distributing food in the coming days and weeks.
 The Food Bank is committed to serving those in need, and we’re very thankful for the trust that’s placed in us.

 Want to mobilize your neighborhood, church group, or other circle of friends?
 Holding a Virtual Food Drive is a great way to help – while practicing social distancing.

-And of course, the Food Bank greatly relies on our volunteers, especially in times of crisis.
+The Food Bank greatly relies on our volunteers, especially in times of crisis.
 If you are a healthy adult and want to volunteer, you can self-schedule a shift at foodbankcenc.org/volunteer

-Extra Health Precautions To Protect Volunteers
+Taking Extra Health Precautions

 If you are feeling sick, or displaying any symptoms of illness, please stay home.
 It is true that we rely on volunteer power to get the job done, but we need you to be healthy and operating at 100% to make that happen!
 Please do not put yourself or anyone else at risk by coming to volunteer when sick.
 If you are displaying signs of illness while on site at the Food Bank, one of our team members will ask you to return home.